Skip to content

 Over the years you'll be tempted by many, MANY, new frameworks, new language features, new tricks how to be cool.

-It's is very important to restrain yourself.
-You and your team has to be on the same level.
+It is very important to restrain yourself.
+You and your team have to be on the same level.
 The more features and quirks of the language you use, the more you have to explain to new programmers, and others.

 You can find a new operator in almost every version of C#, or a different way to create objects, to define constructor.
 Once again, the problem lays with individuality.

-operator, your colleague doesn't, so he doesn't use it, but uses a different one, and another colleague doesn't even understand it.
-Now you have three team members and every single one uses something different, and every single one will have to learn the way of others.
+For example, you like the ?? operator, your colleague doesn't, so he doesn't use it, but uses a different one, and another colleague doesn't even understand it.
+Now you have three team members, and every single one uses something different, and every single one will have to learn the way of the others.
 This of course adds up over time.

 Everyone will have to sacrifice some feature and accept another, that is the only way to keep the code base concise and readable for all.

-Trust me, it doesn't make you more cool, if you write your code only with ternary and null operators, it just makes your code harder to read.
+Trust me, it doesn't make you cooler if you write your code only with ternary and null operators; it just makes your code harder to read.

 Restrain yourself, be readable.